 Nvidia always likes it to look like you’re getting that little bit more from your GPU than you might have expected.

 The memory side of things hasn’t changed, however.
-While the new RTX 2080 Super, when it launches at the tail end of this month, gets a faster roll of the GDDR6 dice at 15.5Gbps, the RTX 2070 Super sticks on 14Gbps with its 8GB GDDR6 memory.
+While the RTX 2080 Super gets a faster roll of the GDDR6 dice at 15.5Gbps, the RTX 2070 Super sticks on 14Gbps with its 8GB GDDR6 memory.

 This is exactly what we wanted from the RTX 2070 when it launched last year, and honestly it’s kind of what we had expected.
 No-one thought Nvidia would release three different RTX cards – the RTX 2080 Ti, RTX 2080, and RTX 2070 – with three different GPUs, but that’s what happened.
 Even at the Gamescom reveal I assumed the RTX 2070 used a cut-down version of the TU104 GPU until I sat down with Nvidia’s (now Intel’s) Tom Petersen.